 Fiscally supporting improvement to athletic facilities.
-Several KPBSD schools have running tracks and playing fields that are in poor condition.
+Several KPBSD schools have running tracks that are in poor condition.
 The running tracks at Homer Middle School and Ninilchik School are in disrepair and need immediate attention.
-The tracks at Seward High School and Skyview need maintenance, Without maintenance or reconstruction, these tracks will be deemed unusable.
-The playing fields at Homer High School, Seward High School, Skyview High School, and Soldotna High School are sub-standard.
-Because the capital improvement process places track and field repair with construction and not maintenance and hence, makes attaining the necessary priority status on the state list highly unlikely, KPBSD recommends that the legislature include funds in its capital budget for the repair of the District's tracks and playing fields.
+The tracks at Seward High School and Skyview need maintenance.
+Without maintenance or reconstruction, these tracks will be deemed unusable.
+Because the capital improvement process places track repair with construction and not maintenance and, hence, makes attaining the necessary priority status on the state list highly unlikely, KPBSD recommends that the legislature include funds in its capital budget for the repair of the District's tracks.

 Supporting the University of Alaska Anchorage's Kenai Peninsula College.
-As the economy of Alaska changes the general population is recognizing an increased need for post-secondary training.
+As the economy of Alaska changes the general population is recognizing an increased need for post secondary training.
 For many residents on the Kenai Peninsula this training occurs at the Kenai Peninsula College's three campuses (Soldotna, Homer and Seward).
 Many of our high school students attend KPC classes on one of these campuses.
 KPBSD recommends that the legislature support the University of Alaska Anchorage's budget that includes funds that will allow KPC to expand its offerings and ability to serve its growing enrollment.

 Creating a favorable climate for oil and gas exploration in Cook Inlet.
 30% of the Kenai Peninsula Borough School District's budget comes from local taxes.
-Despite the increasing cost of education, the level of local contribution to the school district is decreasing.
+Despite the increasing cost of education, the level of local contribution to the school district is not increasing.
 By providing incentives for responsible oil and gas exploration and development, the Kenai Peninsula Borough's tax base would likely be increased and in turn, offer the borough more revenue with which to support KPBSD.